nualagallagher/fundamentals-of-data-analysis/README.md

 6. You can run the notebook document step-by-step (one cell a time) by clicking on a cell and pressing shift + enter.
 An sterisk between two square brackets [*] will appear when the code is running.
 Once the code is run a number will appear between two square brackets eg [1].
 7. You can run the whole notebook in a single step by clicking on the menu Cell -> Run All.
 8. To restart the kernel (i.e. the computational engine), click on the menu Kernel -> Restart.
 This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc.).

+##Results:
+After running the script you will see scatter graphs for each dataset along with the best fit line.
+The means, mav and min are calculated for each 'x' and 'y' value in the dataset along with the standard deviation.
+The values of 'm' and 'c' in the equation of the line are also calculated.
+These values help determine the best fit line.

+The above calculations and plots are discussed in more detail in the script.